Kairn/rakurima/README.md

 * `BASE_ELECTION_TIMEOUT_MS` - The (base) timeout in milliseconds before a raft node holds a new election without receiving replication call, default to 2500.
 * `BASE_REPLICATE_INTERVAL_MS` - The (base) time in milliseconds between replication RPCs for leader, default to 150.

-The following workloads are supported.
+The following workloads are currently supported.
+(More in progress)

 ### Echo
 ```